vtourraine/mixit/mixit.tu.md

 2016-03-30

-- Added Peek/Pop support for talks with preview action
+- Add Peek/Pop support for talks with preview action
-- Added talks edit actions
+- Add talks edit actions
-- Added app icon for iPad Pro
+- Add app icon for iPad Pro
-- Updated API client for 2016
+- Update API client for 2016
-- Updated talk details visualization
+- Update talk details visualization
-- Updated about controller with 2016 info
+- Update about controller with 2016 info
-- Updated about controller to present links with Safari view controller if available
+- Update about controller to present links with Safari view controller if available

 ## 1.1

 2015-04-27

-- Added search field for talks and speakers
+- Add search field for talks and speakers
-- Fixed layout for users with no company
+- Fix layout for users with no company

 ## 1.0